rosspeili/rosspeili/README.md

 🚀 **Background**

 A decade of deep experience in the Web3/Blockchain industry across startups, VCs, and enterprises like **CertiK**, **Outlier Ventures**, and **DappRadar**.
 My work has spanned everything from smart contract architecture (NFTs, RWAs, DIDs) and tokenomics to contributing to the EU's MiCA regulatory framework.
 This unique blend of technical expertise and business acumen allows me to build and lead at the edge of technology.
+Self-taught AI dev with over 20+ models built and sold to enterprises.

 ---